 Our Elk Steak Stroganoff Recipe is a slow cooker recipe for your elk or venison steak!
-If you are looking for a melt-in-your-mouth and simple dinner recipe for your wild game… then look no further!
+If you are looking for a fabulous elk meat recipe slow cooker dinner then look no further!
 Our elk steak stroganoff is exactly what you are searching for.
 It’s made with elk or venison steak, half and half, cream of mushroom soup, beef broth, onion soup mix, and dash of salt and pepper!
-That’s it.
-Serve it on rice or mashed potatoes and you will be the celebrity chef in your house tonight! 🙂
+If you need a ground elk recipe that can easily be substituted for the elk steak in this recipe.
+Serve over rice or mashed potatoes–you’ll be the celebrity chef in your house tonight!

-Make the hunters in your family so happy with our Elk Steak Stroganoff Recipe!
+Make your hunters happy with our Elk Steak Stroganoff

 Ingredients for Elk Steak Stroganoff Recipe